Oyo Empire: Architecture

 The architecture within the Oyo Empire, exhibited an intricate built environment.
 Elite residences in Oyo-Ile showcased a distinctive architectural style, highlighted by intricate sculptures that symbolized the status of the inhabitants.
 Sculptors adorned houses and compounds with finely carved wooden posts and bas-relief doors, often depicting narratives of significant events, asserting power, and immortalizing the experiences of the residents.
 However, the most intricate and elaborate architectural artworks were reserved for the temples dedicated to the deities.
 An exceptional example is the temple of Sango.
 The structure, perfectly square and approximately twenty yards on each side, featured polished, deep-red stained floors and walls.
 Hugh Clapperton called it "The largest and most fancifully ornamented of any of a similar kind in the interior of Africa."

 In the surrounding provinces of the Oyo Empire, smaller replicas of the architectural artistry dedicated to Sango were established.
 For example, a temple in Ilaro was described as a large square building supported by round pillars, against which were set sculptures of men, some armed with sword and shield and others holding pistols.
 Clapperton noted the remarkable skill of the artisans, stating that some of their sculptural creations rivaled those he had seen in Europe in terms of delicacy.

 The support pillars of the Oyo palace were made of brass and were measured to be around 2 meters in height.
 The roof of the Old Oyo palace in its heyday was said to held up with around 100 brass pillars in a long corridor before The palace was invaded and ransacked by the Ilorin Emirate in the 19th century.
 It is claimed that they were first erected during the reign of Alaafin Aganju around the 15th century, although some sources attribute them to have been cast between 1750 and 1780.

 Doors were also intricately cast and crafted in oyo.
 A large iron door looted from Oyo was kept and passed down from Emirs, and an Alaafin from the 18th century was said to have "made seven silver doors to the seven entrances of his sleeping apartment".

 Potsherd Pavements at Old Oyo have been dated from the 13th to 14th centuries.

+Religious Cults

+Toby Green notes that religion was deeply embedded in West African societies, where political power and religious authority were intertwined.This is illustrated with Alafin Abipa's founding of the Egungun and Ifa cults in the early 17th century and the development of the Sango cult in the early 18th century.
+Green further notes that religious innovations persisted throughout Oyo's history.

+Egungun and Ifa remain crucial to Yoruba religious practice even in the 21st century.
+The importance of Sango for Oyo's royal slaves may help explain why he later emerged as a major deity for enslaved Africans in Brazil who practiced the religion of Candomblé.